Caryl Yasko

-Caryl Yasko is a muralist, and one of the founders of the Chicago Mural Group (now the Chicago Public Art Group or CPAG).
+Caryl Yasko (née Caryl Anne Nelson; born March 11, 1941) is an American muralist, and one of the founders of the Chicago Mural Group (now the Chicago Public Art Group, or CPAG).

 Early life

-Caryl Anne Nelson was born in Racine, Wisconsin 11 March 1941 and is the daughter of Walter Nicolai (Red) Nelson and Josephine Pfeiffer.
+Caryl Anne Nelson was born on March 11, 1941, in Racine, Wisconsin, and is the daughter of Walter Nicolai (Red) Nelson and Josephine Pfeiffer.
 In June 1963, Caryl married Richard A. Yasko at St. Rita’s in Racine, Wisconsin.
 "Yasko graduated from Dominican College with a bachelor's degree in art in 1963.
 Five years later, Yasko relocated to Japan after her husband was awarded a Fulbright scholarship, and was influenced by the Japanese brush-and-ink technique, which she incorporated into her trademark style.
 In 1970, Yasko relocated to Chicago's South Side where she started working with her mentor, community artist William Walker.
 She was a founding artist in the Chicago Mural Group and taught public mural techniques at the School of the Art Institute of Chicago and other colleges and universities."